Kathleen Hall Jamieson

-Kathleen Hall Jamieson (born November 24, 1946) is an American professor of communication and the director of the Annenberg Public Policy Center at the University of Pennsylvania.
-She co-founded FactCheck.org, and she is an author, most recently of Cyberwar, in which she argues that Russia very likely helped Donald J. Trump become the U.S. President in 2016.
+Kathleen Hall Jamieson (born November 24, 1946) is an American author, professor of communication and the director of the Annenberg Public Policy Center at the University of Pennsylvania.
+She is also the co-founder of FactCheck.org.
+Her most recent book, Cyberwar (2018), focuses on Russian interference in the 2016 Presidential election, which she argues was likely a decisive factor in Donald Trump's win.

 Early life and education

 Jamieson was born on November 24, 1946, in Minneapolis, Minnesota.
 She received her BA in Rhetoric and Public Address from Marquette University in 1967, her MA in Communication Arts from the University of Wisconsin-Madison the following year, and her PhD in Communication Arts from the University of Wisconsin-Madison in 1972.

 Academic career

 From 1971 to 1986, Jamieson served as a professor in the Department of Communication at the University of Maryland.
 She held the G. B. Dealey Regents Professorship while at the University of Texas from 1986 to 1989, served as the Dean of the Annenberg School for Communication of the University of Pennsylvania from 1989 to 2003 and Director of its Annenberg Public Policy Center from 1993 to the present.
 Her research areas include political communication, rhetorical theory and criticism, studies of various forms of campaign communication, and the discourse of the presidency.